BenjaminMichael/node-powershell-electron-basic-demo/README.md

 # node-powershell with electron-quick-start developer sandbox
-Don't let the super easy UI framework totally staying out of your way so you can focus on the impoprtant code.
-That's just Materialize (feat. jQuery).

 A typical node-powershell command or script execution is asyncronous.
 It returns console output whenever its done or it triggers the ps.on() event.
 A common question that arises is: how do I execute many scripts/command in succession?

 Take a look at renderer.js to see how I'm looping/mapping an array in order to programmatically execute powershell commands/scripts.
+Don't let the super easy UI framework totally staying out of your way so you can focus on the impoprtant code throw you off.
+That's just Materialize (feat. jQuery).

 If you install your npm modules globally you will probably want to fix 2 things: